bennorth/pyawssfn/implementation-notes.md

 as one element of the `Choices` list of a `Choice` state, or as a component of such an element.
 Top-level elements have a `Next` slot;
 lower-level elements do not.

+## `StateMachineStateIR`

+Has a name, a collection of key/value pairs, and an optional 'next state name'.
+Names are assigned incrementally via a class attribute.
+The 'value' is accessible via `value_as_json_obj()`.